Choosing a Delay Analysis Method in Construction Projects

 The as-planned vs. as-built method is easier since it involves comparing schedules rather than creating models.
 The TIA method, by contrast, can be more complex and may not be the best option if skills are a concern and if your contract allows other analysis techniques.

-Choose the Right Delay Analysis Method With Spire
+Choose the Right Methodology With Spire

 The content included in this article is for informational purposes only and does not reflect the opinions or recommendations expressed by any individual unless otherwise stated.